 The National Bio and Agro-defense Facility, or NBAF, is the answer to an important national challenge — to ensure public health and the safety and security of our national food supply .The SARS-CoV-2 (COVID-19) outbreak in 2020 confirms the importance of the project.
 NBAF will be a $1.25 billion, 580,000-square-foot facility in Manhattan, Kansas, that will provide integrated research, response and diagnostic capabilities to protect animal and public health.
 NBAF will replace an aging federal facility located on Plum Island, New York.

 What is the lab's function?

-As a biosafety level-3, biosafety level-3 Agriculture and biosafety level-4 laboratory, NBAF will provide the nation with integrated research and response capabilities to protect animal and public health.
+As a biosafety level-3 (BSL-3), biosafety level-3 Agriculture (BSL 3-Ag), and biosafety level-4 laboratory (BSL-4), NBAF will provide the nation with integrated research and response capabilities to protect animal and public health.
 The facility also will enhance the nation's capability to protect livestock and the livestock industry from both naturally occurring and intentionally introduced disease threats.
 NBAF will conduct research on emerging zoonotic and animal diseases in order to develop vaccine countermeasures for foreign animal diseases and advanced test and evaluation capabilities.

 What research will be conducted in NBAF?

-NBAF will research biological threats that cause human, zoonotic and foreign animal diseases.
-Researchers will conduct microbiological tests and develop new vaccines and therapeutics to prevent and help combat these diseases.
+NBAF will research biological threats that caused by foreign animal diseases (FADs) and zoonotic FADs, infectious diseases that can spread from animals to people.
+Researchers will conduct microbiological tests and develop new vaccines and therapeutics to prevent and/or help combat these diseases.

 Why did Kansas pursue this project?